pmittaldev/mlops_pipeline/README.md

     ```

 This will open a new browser window with the Jupyter interface.

 3. **Open and Run the Notebook**:

-    *Navigate to the notebook/ml_pipeline.ipynb file in the Jupyter interface and open it.
+    * Navigate to the notebook/ml_pipeline.ipynb file in the Jupyter interface and open it.
-    *Follow the instructions in the notebook to run the pipeline.
+    * Follow the instructions in the notebook to run the pipeline.
 The notebook will walk you through preprocessing, training, and evaluating the model.

+## Running CI

+The CI workflow to run the pytest and the linting is present under .github/workflows.
+The CI will get trigger on creating the pull request to the main branch.